massifrg/pandoc-luals-annotations/README.md

-There's a better solution for globals provided by pandoc: just put the `.luarc.json` you find in this repo in the root directory of your project to prevent those LuaLs warnings, without the need to annotate your code with `---@diagnostic ...` lines.
+There's a better solution for globals provided by pandoc: just put the `.luarc.json` you find in this repo in the root directory of your project to prevent those LuaLS warnings, without the need to annotate your code with `---@diagnostic ...` lines.